jzimmerman/langcc/README.md

 ## Documentation
-For full documentation, please see the [user manual](https://github.com/jzimmerman/langcc/blob/main/MANUAL.md), as well as the [technical report](https://arxiv.org/pdf/2209.08383.pdf) which describes the theoretical development:
+For full documentation, please see the [user manual](https://github.com/jzimmerman/langcc/blob/main/MANUAL.md), as well as the [technical report](https://arxiv.org/pdf/2209.08383.pdf) which describes the theoretical development.